MRSK143/vc-mp-egg/README.md

 [![Discord](https://img.shields.io/discord/609764930899673092)](https://discord.gg/QjtrkgF4ae)
 ![](https://img.shields.io/badge/status-prod-informational)

+This project is forked from HCG Cloud's VC:MP Egg

 Pterodactyl eggs - Vice City Multiplayer

 > This egg is running in our production, we will keep it well maintained and up to date.